-This exhibition is a retrospective, showcasing twelve masterworks, including Torii’s first Nitten submission, Bond, 1981, and the last piece he completed, Spring Tide, which was posthumously exhibited in the Modern Craft Artists Exhibition in 2012.
-Torii’s work is in collections at the Metropolitan Museum of Art in New York; Museum of Fine Arts, Boston; Morikami Museum and Japanese Gardens; De Young Museum; Asian Art Museum San Francisco; Nishio City Museum, Japan; and Mint Museum in Charlotte, North Carolina.
+This exhibition is a retrospective showcasing twelve masterworks, including Torii’s first Nitten submission, Bond, 1981, and the last piece he completed, Spring Surf, which was posthumously exhibited in the Modern Craft Artists Exhibition in Japan in 2012.
+Torii’s work is in collections at the Metropolitan Museum of Art; Museum of Fine Arts, Boston; Morikami Museum and Japanese Gardens; De Young Museum; Asian Art Museum San Francisco; Nishio City Museum; and Mint Museum.
 For further information and image requests, contact the gallery at (505) 984-1387 or firstname.lastname@example.org.

 - Torii Ippo 131274 Above the Clouds

 - Torii Ippo 131274 Sounds of the Sea and Shore

 - Torii Ippo 131274 Spring Surf